IBN12/Largest-Prime-Factor/README.md

 <hr>

-The test criterion:<br/>
+<b>The test criterion:</b><br/>
-(1) If the quotient is 1, then testIndex will not be incremented by 1.
+(1) If the quotient is 1, then testIndex will not be incremented by 1.<br/>
-(2) If the quotient is a number greater than 1, then it will be tested on whether it is a whole number or decimal number.
+(2) If the quotient is a number greater than 1, then it will be tested on whether it is a whole number or decimal number.<br/>
             -> Whole Number - testNum is not a prime number.
 The entire test will end and testNum will be incremented by 1 to test for the next prime.
             -> Decimal Number - testIndex will be incremented by 1 and the next iteration will begin inside the loop until